 No matter how appealing a deal may seem relative to other wholesale prices, it's important that careful consideration also be given to the retail market.
 The retail price is the ultimate ceiling that governs final selling price so you need to make sure that wholesale acquisition cost, dealer fees, reconditioning and marketing costs don't amount to or surpass retail selling price, thus eating up potential profit.

 To do this properly, it's also important to differentiate between the retail asking price versus the actual retail selling price.
 Often retail pricing is a game of follow the leader whereby dealers simply ask similar numbers to what they see others asking.
 An asking price is merely a place from which to start negotiations and is rarely the price paid by the retail buyer.
 The actual amount paid is usually a lot less.
-The Carbly app features J.D.
-Power PIN data that provides actual retail selling price comps so that you can always be sure you know what the true retail ceiling is.
+The Carbly app features Real Retail data that provides actual retail selling price comps so that you can always be sure you know what the true retail ceiling is.

 The retail price range is one a few market variables to consider, another major factor is Market Days Supply (or turn time, or days on lot).
 If the vehicle you're about to buy typically sits on a lot for more than 30 days, you'll need to consider whether you're willing to keep and promote it for that long.